renoki-co/laravel-eloquent-query-cache/README.md

 // After flushing the cache for shelf:1, the query of$shelfTwoBooks will still hit the cache if re-called again.
 Book::flushQueryCache(['shelf:1']);

+// Flushing also works for both tags, invalidating them both, not just the one tagged with shelf:1 Book::flushQueryCache(['shelf:1', 'shelf:2']);
 ```

 Be careful tho - specifying cache tags does not change the behaviour of key storage.